bhuffy/100-days-of-code/log.md

 **Thoughts**: Today was frustrating.
 I realized a lot of stuff was not responsive (especially my header), and my contact form was also a bit messed up.
 I finally figured out how to fix some of it, but am still practically in the same position as yesterday but with a few tweaks to make it responsive.
 This is a longer process than I thought.
 However, I think the whole process will go 10x faster the next site I try to build.

 **Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)

+### Day 43: February 14, 2017 (Tuesday)

+**Today's Progress**: Finished contact form and experimented with reformatting for responsiveness.

+**Thoughts**: I finished the contact portion of my project, done with the header, which means I have 3/5 sections left, which is mostly just content.
+I'm pretty happy with that.
+I guess we'll see what happens!

+**Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)